Marketing Data: Best Marketing Datasets & Databases

 - Sales Data: This gives information about past sales, pricing, quotes, leads and proposals.

-- Transactions Data: This depicts records of financial transactions such as purchases.
+- Transaction Data: This depicts records of financial transactions such as purchases.

-- Interactions Data: This is information about any communication between business and customer, such as a visit to a website or customer support inquiry.
+- Interaction Data: This is information about any communication between business and customer, such as a visit to a website or customer support inquiry.

 - Feedback Data: This includes feedbacks from the clients, reviews, rankings and ratings.